423w/BetBot/README.md

 # BetBot
-Build a tool to leverage ML for quantitative sports betting analysis
+Building a tool to leverage ML for quantitative sports betting analysis